amit04-07-1999/Aws-EC2-things/README.md

   - **22** for SSH
   - **80** for HTTP
   - **443** for HTTPS
+- Go to the instance and select the **Security** option, then **Security Groups**.
+Edit inbound rules and add your custom TCP PORT with IPv4 as the IP version.
 - Allocate and associate an Elastic IP if needed.

 ---